lijwen2748/hwmcc24/readme.md

+# SuperCAR

 ## Set up
-We use a python script `hwmcc.py` to start a parallel job.
+We use a python script `superCAR.py` to start a parallel job.
 The python script relies on the `click` package to parse command line options.
 If you do not have this package, an offline version is provided in this repo.
 You could install it with: